Rate-Distortion Theory in Coding for Machines and its Application: Image Coding for Machines

 Observing the results, shown in \figref{fig:faster_benchmark} and the corresponding BD-metrics in \tabref{tbl:RCNN}, we see that our proposed method represents significant improvement over the various benchmarks.
 For example our model remains within $1\%$ mAP at rates of lower than 0.1 bits per pixel, where traditional compression methods already suffer over $6\%$ of degradation.
 Even when compared with the previous SOTA, the proposed method achieves BD-rate savings of over $36\%$, representing a significant improvement.

 As its title suggests~\cite{hyomin}, the previous state of the art in compression for YOLOv3, Faster R-CNN, and Mask R-CNN was established by a scalable codec.
 Choi \etal use a single synthesis transform to produce two latent representations: the base layer which is used for both machine analysis and image reconstruction, and an enhancement layer which is used alongside base for human vision only.
-This dual usage of the base layer means that during optimization, its features must support both the CV task and image reconstruction, which may be a source of suboptimality in RD performance for the base.
-Interestingly, the base layer distillation loss in~\cite{hyomin} is calculated equivalently to our $C_4\rightarrow M_3$ model, and still yields better RD performance compared with task-only models using shallower distillation.
-For example, when compared with our $C_4\rightarrow C_4$ model, ~\cite{hyomin} achieves BD-rate savings of close to $55\%$.
+The dual use of the base layer means that during optimisation, its features must support both the CV task and image reconstruction, likely causing suboptimal RD performance for the base.
+Interestingly, the base layer distillation loss in~\cite{hyomin} is calculated equivalently to our $C_6\rightarrow M_6$ model, and still yields better RD performance compared with task-only models using shallower distillation.
+For example, when compared with our $C_6\rightarrow C_6$ model, ~\cite{hyomin} achieves BD-rate savings of close to $55\%$.
 This means that the effects of a deeper distillation point are strong enough to overcome a secondary task.